The Administrative Policies

 H. Congregation of the Holy Spirit, United States Province, not assigned to the University are eligible for a 55% basic tuition remission at the University for nieces and nephews.

 A. All applicants for tuition remission must first qualify for and meet admission requirements of the University.

 B. Tuition remission forms (available on line from Financial Aid Office) must be completed, appropriate signatures obtained and returned to the Benefits Office by the deadline dates on the form.
-Generally, the deadlines are established as one week prior to the start of classes each semester.

 C. Forms received after the established deadline will be subject to a reduction in the tuition remission benefit for the applicable semester.
-The Financial Aid Office will process a per occurrence reduction in the benefit of 5% or a maximum fee of $1,000, whichever is less.
+The Financial Aid Office will process a per occurrence reduction in the benefit of 5% or a maximum of $1,000, whichever is less.

 D. The following family members qualify as eligible dependents.
 Employees are responsible for providing accurate and timely dependent eligibility documentation.
 Any employee concealing, deceiving, or misrepresenting information will be subject to disciplinary action up to and including termination of benefits, termination of employment and/or prosecution.
 Any tuition remission benefits paid for ineligible dependents will require restitution.

 Your legal spouse as defined by the Commonwealth of Pennsylvania.